Types of Car Insurance Coverage

 Collision insurance

-This coverage reimburses you for repairing or replacing your vehicle after you pay a deductible.
-Repairs are fully covered up to their cost, while replacements provide the vehicle's actual cash value minus the deductible.
-Collision works with comprehensive coverage, called "full coverage" when added to liability insurance.
+Collision coverage reimburses you for repairing or replacing your vehicle after accidents, once you pay your deductible.
+This car insurance coverage pays repair costs in full, while total loss replacements provide your vehicle's actual cash value minus the deductible.
+Collision coverage works with comprehensive coverage to create "full coverage car insurance" when added to liability insurance.

 When you need it: Required if you finance or lease your vehicle.
 Consider dropping collision on older cars worth less than 10 times your deductible, since you'll pay more in premiums than you'd receive in a claim.